cparsania/FungiExpresZ/README.md

 ### 1.5 Supports Gene Ontology (GO) enrichment and visualizations for more than 100 different fungal species

-FungiExpresZ allow users to define gene-set(s) directly from plot (Scatter plot, Line plot and Heatmap) to perform gene ontology enrichment and visualizations.
+FungiExpresZ allows users to define gene-set(s) directly from plot (Scatter plot, Line plot and Heatmap) to perform gene ontology enrichment and visualizations.
 Available GO visualizations are …